MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-pass-rate-trend.md

 ### Change column type

-The query doesn't return all the columns in the format in which you can directly consume them in PowerBI reports.
+The query doesn't return all the columns in the format in which you can directly consume them in Power BI reports.
 This section lists the columns whose type needs to be changed for creating reports.

 1. Change the type of columns **PassRate, FailRate** and **PartiallySuccessfulRate** to **Decimal Number**.